Vibha04p/sql-business-insights/notes/ecom_schema.md

        mobile	61,466
        desktop	21,168
        tablet	2,534
-   Divice type shows that they sell mobiles, desktops and tablets.
-They have highest number of mobile collection.
+   Device type shows that they sell mobiles, desktops, and tablets.
+They have the highest number of mobile collections.
     No null/missing values observed.

 6. session_channels